Illustration of parents in conflict

 I stopped doing Xmas back in the late 1990s as the family gatherings had become unbearable.
 I didn't see then & I still don't today why we force ourselves to try to fit into a narrative of happy families/joyful feelings when the truth is so very different for many of us.

-I still get made to feel as though I'm somehow strange for not "doing Xmas" & for spending the day alone at home.
+I still get made to feel as though I'm somehow strange for not "doing Xmas" and for spending the day alone at home.
 I'm sure I'm not the only one.

 See what others in the community are saying